RosscoIMF/H.O.L.E./README.md

 System Requirements

     Operating System: Windows
+    Standalone executable, no installation required.

-Here is a set of clear and concise instructions on how to use your Cylinder Hole Mass Calculator app:
+Instructions on how to use your Cylinder Hole Mass Calculator app:
 Cylinder Hole Mass Calculator - User Instructions

 Overview: